adap/flower/baselines/fedvssl/README.md

 ## Expected results

 ### Pre-training and fine-tuning on UCF-101
-The pre-training in the paper was conducted on Kinectics-400, which would take too much resource to complete the training.
+The pre-training in the paper was conducted on Kinectics-400, which takes a considerable amount of time without access to server-grade hardware.
-As a result, we provide the following command with pre-training on UCF-101, in order to validate FedVSSL.
+As a result, we provide the following command to do pre-training on UCF-101, in order to validate FedVSSL.

-In this experiment, we simulate the cross-silo scenario with UCF-101 video data that is distributed among 5 clients.
+In this experiment, we simulate the cross-silo scenario with UCF-101 video data that distributed among 5 clients.
 We did the FL pre-training of CtP SSL for 20 rounds followed by fine-tuning the whole network on UCF-101 video data.
 The `conf/base.yaml` file contains all the details about the pre-training and fine-tuning setup.

 To start the pre-training one can use the following command:
 ```bash
 python -m fedvssl.main  # this will run using the default settings.
 ```

-This will create a folder named fedvssl_results to save the global checkpoints and the local clients' training logs.
+This will create a folder named `fedvssl_results` to save the global checkpoints and the local clients' training logs.
 To check the results, please direct to `fedvssl_results/clientN/*.log.json` files in default, and check the loss changes during training.

-After pre-training one can use the provided commands to run the fine-tuning.
+After pre-training one can use the provided commands in the section above to run the fine-tuning.

 The fine-tuning lasts for 150 epochs.